Are you trying to resolve the HTTP 500 internal server error on WordPress?

 You can access and edit the file with your FTP client in the same way as the .htaccess file (see above).

-The 500 internal server error is really annoying because it affects every page of your website, so you need to fix it quickly.
+This problem is really annoying because it affects every page of your website, so you need to fix it quickly.
 Yet, the 500 Server Error code is vague and not helping much.

 If the tips I provided you in this article don’t work, reach out to your hosting provider ASAP.